ayushp2207/AURA-G-The-Course-Guide/README.md

 - **Interactive Q&A:** Ask questions about course names, faculty, schedules, teaching materials, evaluation components, and more.
 - **AI-Powered Responses:** Utilizes Google Gemini API and FAISS vector store for accurate and context-based answers.
-- **PDF Integration:** Extracts course details from PDF files stored in a designated folder.
 - **Streamlit Interface:** Easy-to-use web interface for seamless interaction.

 ## Installation